deniscoady/MurmurHash/README.md

 # Murmur Hash TMP Implementation

 I created this to use for compile-time hashing of strings.
+The implementation follows the algorithm originally found at https://en.wikipedia.org/wiki/MurmurHash

 ## Usage